Home Page Available For Sale Price List Sound Samples Rave Reviews Pictures 1

 Also available is a pedal board clavicytherium suitable for practice or performance.
 This original design stands behind the bench and player with a trestle stand in front to support any style or size harpsichord.
 This is the only pedal harpsichord which provides the player with a perfect stereo balance of volume between the manual and pedal instruments.

 The standard decor includes brown mallee key tops with carved key fronts, stained and varnished case, intricate parchment rose, elegantly turned legs and music desk.
 All finishes are made from organically grown plant oils and resins.
-Also included are regulating tools and a padded moving cover.

 Boston 2013